MIL-STD-1553: Physical layer

 A single bus consists of a wire pair with 70–85 Ω impedance at 1 MHz.
 Where a circular connector is used, its center pin is used for the high (positive) Manchester bi-phase signal.
 Transmitters and receivers couple to the bus via isolation transformers, and stub connections branch off using a pair of isolation resistors and, optionally, a coupling transformer.
 This reduces the impact of a short circuit and ensures that the bus does not conduct current through the aircraft.
 A Manchester code is used to present both clock and data on the same wire pair and to eliminate any DC component in the signal (which cannot pass the transformers).
 The bit rate is 1.0 megabit per second (1-bit per μs).
 The combined accuracy and long-term stability of the bit rate is only specified to be within ±0.1%; the short-term clock stability must be within ±0.01%.
 The peak-to-peak output voltage of a transmitter is 18–27 V.

 The bus can be made dual or triply redundant by using several independent wire pairs, and then all devices are connected to all buses.
 There is provision to designate a new bus control computer in the event of a failure by the current master controller.
 Usually, the auxiliary flight control computer(s) monitor the master computer and aircraft sensors via the main data bus.
 A different version of the bus uses optical fiber, which weighs less and has better resistance to electromagnetic interference, including EMP.
 This is known as MIL-STD-1773.
-NASA's "AS 1773" implementation has a dual rate of 1 Mbit/s or 20 Mbit/s.
+NASA's "AS 1773" experiment has a dual rate of 1 Mbit/s or 20 Mbit/s – probably a predecessor of STANAG 3910.